Maintaining Family Health during Flu Season by Keisha Boutilier – Loving Littles Blog

 I’ve also heard from a few of my blog readers that Babylon by TELUS Health has helped them in a pinch.
 Since the app’s launch earlier this year, a number of people have talked about how quick and convenient it was to use, and how much they benefited from having healthcare support within minutes.
 I was surprised at the number of things Babylon by TELUS Health doctors can treat virtually, from rashes and stomach issues to mental health concerns.
 They can even help in getting prescriptions and referrals I need for tests or specialists!

-This isn’t just for parents; everyone can benefit from this kind of healthcare access, especially if they don’t have a GP.
+This isn’t just for parents; everyone can benefit from this kind of family health care access, especially if they don’t have a GP.
 As a parent, I want to set good examples for my kids, and taking care of my health is no exception.
 I make a point of showing my kids how important it is to see our doctor regularly.
-Even when it seems like nothing’s wrong, go in once a year and get a check up.
+Even when it seems like nothing’s wrong, go in once a year and get a check-up.

 Doctors and appointments aren’t scary, so we don’t make them a scary thing!
 It’s like any other good habit, such as eating healthy and exercising.
 By showing my kids that I take care of myself, I hope they will follow suit and do the same for years to come.